EEricHwang/EEricHwang.github.io/_pages/research.md

 <hr>
 Proactive Vehicle-Level Defense Strategy
 ------
 <p> <strong> Objective: </strong> In this research topic, we focus on developing security metrics for multi-AVs that can quantify the potential risk caused by stealthy attacks.
+We specifically utilize an over-approximated ellipsoidal reachable set based on the Lyapunov stability criterion.
+This reachable set indicates the level of performance degradation (e.g., trajectory deviation) posed by attacks at a certain time step.

 <script>
 function myFunction1() {